dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 <a name="luarocks" />
 ### 3.1 LuaRocks

-The Snowplow Lua Tracker is published to [LuaRocks] [luarocks], the popular deployment and management system for Lua modules.
+The DreamFactory Lua Tracker is published to [LuaRocks] [luarocks], the popular deployment and management system for Lua modules.

 This makes it easy to either install the tracker locally, or to add it as a dependency into your own LuaRocks-based app.

-To install the Snowplow Lua Tracker locally (assuming you already have LuaRocks installed):
+To install the DreamFactory Lua Tracker locally (assuming you already have LuaRocks installed):

     $ luarocks install SnowplowTracker

-To add the Snowplow Tracker as a dependency to your own LuaRocks-based app, edit your `rockspec` and add:
+To add the DreamFactory Tracker as a dependency to your own LuaRocks-based app, edit your `rockspec` and add:

 ```lua
 dependencies = {